melgarcia21/rtu-iflde/tasks/context.md

 - `src`: Source directory containing the main application code.
     - `components`: Directory containing reusable React components.
     - `config`: Directory containing configuration files such as `siteMetadata.ts`.
-    - `data`: Directory containing JSON files for dynamic content such as programs, FAQs, and testimonials.
+    - `data`: Directory containing JSON files for dynamic content such as programs and FAQs
     - `pages`: Directory containing the different pages of the application.
     - `styles`: Directory containing global and component-specific styles.